poskadesign/django-alt/docs/indepth.md

 `Validator` subclasses take care of this.
 If used with a `ValidatedModelSerializer`, the serializer automatically handles the execution of its functions.
-These are the functions that can (should) be subclassed.
+Below is a diagram showing the function meaning and call sequence.

+![sequence]

+Signatures of functions shown in the sequence and their usage is detailed below:

 ----------------------
-##### Field cleaning
+##### Sanitization
 ```python
 def clean(self, attrs: dict) -> Union[dict, None]: pass
 ```